 Over the previous several years, I may have wasted a lot of my dollars.
 But I didn’t waste my time.
 During that time I had studied the solar energy industry extensively.
 There came a time when the relationship between my significant other and myself became less significant.
-After buying out my friend’s interest in my home in June of 2015, I was then free to install solar.
+After buying out her interest in my home in June of 2015, I was then free to install solar.
 I started shopping seriously for solar the first of July.
 Between July and November, when a $320 electric bill arrived.

-Having become fairly knowledgeable on the subject, in fact, several of the sales people who visited my home commented that I know more about solar than them.
+Having become fairly knowledgeable on the subject, in fact, several of the sales people who visited my home commented that I knew more about solar than they did.
 That was certainly true in the case of most of those sales people.
-What I found was that half of the people who were talking to me about solar did not know what they were talking about.
-The other half were actually lying to me!
+What I found was that half of the people who were talking to me about solar, did not know what they were talking about.
+Most of the other half were actually lying to me!
 If you’ve ever had a solar sales person in your home, perhaps you can relate with my experience.

-Several solar companies even proposed that I should go to work for them.
+Several of those solar companies even suggested that I should go to work for them.
 But I’ll be frank.
-Most of those companies left me feeling I didn’t want to do business with them, much less go to work for them.
+Most of those companies left me feeling I could not trust them enough to do business with them, much less go to work for them.

-I found a company that agreed to install the system I wanted, the way I wanted it done, at a fair price, and in a timeline that was better than anyone else had promised.
-The system was installed to my specifications, not what the company I bought from was accustomed to selling.
+I ultimately found a company that agreed to install the system I wanted, the way I wanted it done, at a fair enough price, and in a timeline that was better than anyone else had promised.
+The system was installed to my specifications, not what that company was accustomed to selling.
 My expectations were met, as they actually did what they promised to do, when they promised to do it.
-That was, of course, praiseworthy.

-Rather than lease — a very bad idea — I purchased my system, and I had it sized adequately to meet 100% of my anticipated electric needs, now and into the future.
-That company’s normal practice, however, was to sell what are known as Power Purchase Agreements, where they typically only covered a portion of their customer’s actual demand.
+Rather than lease — a very bad idea — I purchased my system, and I had it sized adequately to meet 100% of my anticipated electric needs, then and into the future.
+That company’s normal practice, however, was to sell what are known as Power Purchase Agreements, similar to a lease, where they typically only covered a portion of their customer’s actual demand.
 Worse, they typically sold that agreement with an energy cost escalator of 2.9% per year.
 Most of their customers were talked into systems where the homeowner did not receive the 30% Investment Tax Credit.
-Instead, the financing company claimed ownership of the system, in order to capture the tax benefits, while the solar customer was left with a lower electric bill, those customers did not get the benefit of the 30% Investment Tax Credit.
+Instead, the company financing the project claimed ownership of the system, in order to capture the tax benefits.
+While the customer was left with a somewhat lower electric bill, those customers did not get the benefit of the 30% Investment Tax Credit.
 And to add insult to injury, many of those customers signed long term contracts that included escalator clauses — guaranteeing that future energy costs would increase.

-Such plans did benefit the consumer with a lower bill, but while making some wealthy investors even more wealthy.
+Such plans did benefit the consumer with a lower bill, but at the expense of making some wealthy investors even more wealthy.
 People stuck with such plans benefited a bit at the beginning, but were short-changed on much of the solar energy savings that comes from full system ownership.

-There is a place for such programs, but the situations are rear where that approach is more beneficial to the consumer than owning their system.
+There is a place for such programs, but the situations are rare where that approach is more beneficial to the consumer than owning their system.

-While I am pleased with the outcome, and am finding that my energy production is on target to meet or exceed my annual electric consumption, as was my intent, I consider my solar experience as a consumer to have been very fortunate.
+I am certainly pleased with the outcome, and am finding that my energy production is on target to meet or exceed my annual electric consumption, as was my intent, I consider my solar experience as a consumer to have been very fortunate.
 But many solar customers were not so fortunate.
 And it should not be so!

-The investment in solar makes sense in the majority of households, particularly in areas where consumers are trapped by high energy prices.
+The investment in solar makes sense in the majority of households, particularly where consumers are trapped by high and ever-increasing energy prices.
 The electric rates throughout much of California are among the highest in the entire United States.
 So here in California, for anyone spending more than $1,000 a year on electricity should seriously evaluate the solar options available.

-Many homeowners who have had solar installed on their rooftops have not fared nearly so well as me.
+Many homeowners who have had solar installed on their rooftops, have not fared nearly so well as me.
 Large numbers have been misinformed by uninformed sales people out for a quick commission.
 Many have been sold inefficient or inadequate systems, such that they will continue to face growing electric bills over the coming decades.